Stuart Maconie

 Stuart John Maconie (born 13 August 1961) is an English radio DJ and television presenter, writer, journalist, and critic working in the field of pop music and popular culture.
 He is a presenter on BBC Radio 6 Music where, alongside Mark Radcliffe, he hosts its weekend breakfast show (Saturday–Sunday, 8 am – 10 am) which broadcasts from the BBC's MediaCityUK in Salford.
 The pair previously presented an evening show on BBC Radio 2 and the weekday afternoon show for BBC Radio 6 Music.

-Maconie used to present his own solo show on Saturday afternoons from April 2006 until 29 March 2008, and is a frequent stand-in for holidaying presenters on Radio 2.
-He also hosts BBC Radio 6 Music programmes The Freak Zone, on Sundays from 8 pm to 10 pm and Freak Zone Playlist (formerly known as The Freakier Zone) on Wednesday night/Thursday mornings from midnight to 1 am.
+Maconie used to present his own solo show on Radio 2 on Saturday afternoons from April 2006 until 29 March 2008.
+He also hosts BBC Radio 6 Music programmes The Freak Zone, on Sundays from 8 pm to 10 pm and Freak Zone Playlist (formerly known as The Freakier Zone) on Wednesdays/Thursdays from midnight to 1 am.

 Early life

-Maconie was born in Whiston, near Knowsley in Lancashire.
+Maconie was born in Whiston, Lancashire.
 He was raised in Wigan, Lancashire.
 He was educated at St John Rigby College, Orrell and Edge Hill College (now Edge Hill University), in Ormskirk.